Investigative Reporting Prize Rules

 Financial support for the Goldsmith Awards Program is provided by an annual grant from the Goldsmith Fund of the Greenfield Foundation.
-The program is administered by the Joan Shorenstein Center on the Press, Politics and Public Policy at Harvard University’s Kennedy School of Government.
+The program is administered by the Shorenstein Center on Media, Politics and Public Policy at Harvard University’s Kennedy School of Government.

 Text material (newspaper, magazine, online news organizations) must be formatted as a PDF in one or two columns.
 Please include a page that displays how the information looked to the reader.
 You may include a URL.

 Radio and television submissions should be entered as a URL and should also include a PDF of the transcript.
 Broadcast material must be available on a live URL that can be viewed using a standard web browser.
 Applicants are responsible for making sure the URL works outside of their organization.
 URLs must remain active during the contest period.

 Submissions will be accepted only from the U.S. news media.
 Newspapers, magazines, broadcast media and online news organizations are eligible.
 The judges encourage entries from small and mid-size publications and comparable broadcast outlets.

 Each submission must include a one-sentence summary of the entry and a brief description of the actual or potential impact of the investigative report.
 In addition, one may include a brief description of how the story originated and comment on the reporting process.